-The Department of Structural Engineering offers a unique engineering program leading to the B.S. degree in structural engineering which is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
-The B.S. program requires a minimum of 145 units, plus college requirements in humanities and social sciences.
+The Department of Structural Engineering offers a unique engineering program leading to a Bachelor's of Science (B.S.) degree in Structural Engineering.
+The B.S. in Structural Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The B.S. degree in Structural Engineering requires a minimum of 145 units, plus college requirements in humanities and social sciences.
 All courses for the major must be taken for a letter grade.

 Department Mission and Goals

-The programs and curricula of the Department of Structural Engineering have been specifically developed to educate and train engineers using a holistic approach to structural systems engineering by emphasizing and building on the commonality of engineering structures in materials, mechanics, analysis and design across the engineering disciplines of aerospace, mechanical, civil, and marine engineering.
+The programs and curricula of the Department of Structural Engineering have been specifically developed to educate and train engineers using a holistic approach to structural systems engineering by emphasizing and building on the commonality of engineering structures in materials, mechanics, analysis and design across the engineering disciplines of aerospace, civil, marine and mechanical engineering.

 All Structural Engineering programs of study have strong components in laboratory experimentation, numerical computation, and engineering design.
 Design is emphasized throughout the curricula by open-ended homework problems, by laboratory and computer courses which include student-initiated projects, and finally by senior design project courses which involve teams of students working to solve engineering design problems brought in from industry.
 The Structural Engineering programs are designed to prepare students receiving bachelor’s degrees for professional careers or for graduate education in their area of specialization.
 In addition, the programs can also be taken by students who intend to use their undergraduate engineering education as preparation for postgraduate professional training in non-technical fields such as business administration, law or medicine.